caseyg/awesome/TOPICS.md

 *   [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.

-## plugin

-*   [HiDeoo/starlight-obsidian](https://github.com/HiDeoo/starlight-obsidian) - Starlight plugin to publish Obsidian vaults

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [Enveloppe/obsidian-enveloppe](https://github.com/Enveloppe/obsidian-enveloppe) - Enveloppe helps you to publish your notes on a GitHub repository from your Obsidian Vault, for free!

-*   [dartungar/obsidian-emotion-picker](https://github.com/dartungar/obsidian-emotion-picker) - Plugin for Obsidian.md that provides an easy way to insert emotions from a customizeable list.

-*   [revolunet/sublimetext-markdown-preview](https://github.com/revolunet/sublimetext-markdown-preview) - markdown preview and build plugin for sublime text 2/3

 ## starlight

 *   [HiDeoo/starlight-obsidian](https://github.com/HiDeoo/starlight-obsidian) - Starlight plugin to publish Obsidian vaults